Beach Town in a Forest

 A famous quote from the 1953 novel The Go-Between by British author L.P.Hartley, “The past is a foreign country, they do things differently there” guides activities of the Pine Knoll Shores History Committee.

 Travel back to that country.
 Investigate the history of our island and our county.
 Capture the stories of locals.
 Discover old photographs and paper records.
 Learn how people and events in local history connect with life and events in the larger world.
-Then, contribute to our blog, our archives and our community exhibits.
+Then, contribute to our Blog, our archives and our community exhibits.

 Interested?
 Read On.